jexia/docs/docs/apphost/README.md

 As you can see in our example, `"start": "HTTP-server ./dist -p 80"`, we use a HTTP server to organize and deploy static files.
 Here we listen on port `80` and use the `/dist` folder, which contains our ready-built project.
 More options can be found on the **HTTP server** package page.
 Feel free to implement any approach that suits you, but remember that port `80` needs to be used.

 ::: tip
-If you have a docker file present in your repo, we will use it to build & deploy the application.
+If you have a docker file present in your repository, we will use it to build & deploy the application.
 :::

 ### Step 2: Organize your projects at Jexia